Opalexiss/geocode-test-app/README.md

 npm install
 ```

 Next, you will need to modify your local Cypress environment variables file.
-This is not something I would normally include in the repo because it stores the geocod.io api key and other tester-specific variables, so the contents of this file would be different for everyone.
+This is not something I would normally include in the repo because it stores the geocod.io api key and other tester-specific variables, which means the contents of this file would be different for everyone.
 I have included it anyway to make everything a little more ready to go out of the box.

 In the project root directory, open the cypress.env.json file.
 It will contain the following:
 ```